 This same circle is employed when a familiar is willing to be captured.
 Its initial color is pink and it turns red when the time to conquer it is over.

 In some post the benefit of icons was discussed, so it’s understandable why this video game opts to use them.
 On the battle screen, the icons help in three different cases.
 The first is to avoid utilizing text.
-In this way, it’s possible to take advantage of space and at the same time communicate something with the least amount of elements.
+In this way, it’s possible to take advantage of space and at the same time communicate something with the least number of elements.
 An example of this is the clock that marks the time remaining to be able to perform a certain trick.

 Likewise, the icons let know which celestial sign the familiar has.
 These are the sun, the start, the moon and the planet.